zangston/CS-3710-pa1-xfuzz/ASSIGNMENT.md

 xfuzz will need to be able to understand each of the flags that are displayed.
 Here is a quick overview of each of the flags, as well as how you can access them from the `args` variable passed in to `fuzz()`.
-Note that the `xfuzz` command-line arguments are as close
+Note that the `xfuzz` command-line arguments are as close to those of ffuf as possible.

 > -u / --url (`args.url`)